cbor-wg/cddl/draft-ietf-cbor-cddl.md

 for a type that just contains this value).
-A key value matches its key type if the key value is a member of the key type, unless a cut preceding it in the group applies (see {{cuts-in-maps}} how map matching is infuenced by the presence of the cuts denoted by "^" or ":" in previous entries).
+A key value matches its key type if the key value is a member of the key type, unless a cut preceding it in the group applies (see {{cuts-in-maps}} how map matching is influenced by the presence of the cuts denoted by "^" or ":" in previous entries).

 ~~~ abnf